-Ready for some treats that would be hard for any dog to resist?
-These treats are about as American as baseball, hot dogs, apple pie, and Chevrolet.
-All of those things historically signify America but I think the last several years have shed light on another item that should be added to that list.
+Are you ready for some delights that no dog in their right mind could ever turn down?
+These sweets are almost as quintessentially American as baseball, hot dogs, apple pie, and the Chevrolet automobile.
+Although all of those traits have traditionally been associated with the United States, I believe that the events of the last few years have cast light on one more thing that need to be added to that list.
 Bacon!
 Good ol’ bacon!

 Let’s Open the Bag!

 We are going to have a look at Simba’s reaction to these bacon dog treats together once we have shared the bag’s contents.

 The very first flavor and aroma are getting her enthusiastic approval, for sure.
 The strips have a texture that is similar to bacon in that it is chewy and soft.
 They even have a faint odor of bacon, if that gives you any indication of what I’m talking about.
 They can be shattered into smaller pieces with a minimum of effort.

 Each each Sizzler strip has a total of 33 calories.